Private Equity Due Diligence Process: Driving Value Creation

 Be sure to interview all key stakeholders, including customers, competitors, and suppliers.
 Make one call per industry facet.

-Categorize diligence efforts
+Categorize private equity due diligence efforts

 At this stage, generic checklists aren’t enough.
 To understand every aspect of the business, speak to a subject matter expert who can provide a thorough evaluation of that particular angle of investment due diligence (e.g., tax or culture).
 Develop a comprehensive list of questions that will help you maximize time during your discussion.